-"These works have caused damage to the natural dune environment during their installation.
-In addition they encroach onto the beach berm and have led to a reduction in beach width in front of them.
-Some of the materials used in their construction (e.g. haybales and twine) have become dislodged from the structure and pose a hazard to marine life."
+"These works have caused damage to the natural dune environment during their installation, as well as led to a reduction in beach width in front of them.
+Some of the materials used in their construction have become dislodged from the structure and pose a hazard to marine life."